Overview of 2024 Data

 - Increase multi-year giving to decrease grantees’ overhead expenses and demand on their staff capacity, thereby more effectively supporting grantees to achieve the long-term social change they seek to make.

-- Submit your LGBTQ grantmaking data directly to ensure that your foundation’s work is reflected in future Resource Tracking Reports.
+- Submit your LGBTQ grantmaking data directly to Funders for LGBTQ Issues to ensure that your foundation’s work is reflected in future Resource Tracking Reports.
 Please see how we use and protect your data here.

 - Sign onto the Grantmakers United for Trans Communities (GUTC) Pledge to publicly express your foundation’s support for and solidarity with trans communities and identify action steps to build a more trans inclusive workplace.

-- For Grantmakers in the U.S. Southeast or with a regional commitment to the South: Learn more about the Out in the South Program.
+- For Grantmakers in the U.S. Southeast or with a regional commitment to the South: Learn more about how to more effectively serve LGBTQ communities in the region with support from the Out in the South Program.

 For LGBTQ Movement Organizations: